kstns/Dlp/README.md

 from previous iteration.
 This allows the model to "remember" its previous state and use it in predicting.
 As a result RNN are known to be very good at time series or sequence prediction problems such as translations, speech recognition, etc.

+I will be using Keras library which is built on top of TensorFlow and allows to easily create artificial neural networks: https://keras.io/